sourcegraph/handbook/content/departments/people-talent/people-ops/process/impact-reviews.md

   - Skill: your contributions are in line with expectations at your current level and sometimes exceed them; you are an essential part of the team.
   - Values: exceeds in some, exhibits most.
 - **Not Meeting High Bar**
-  - Skill: your contributions are below expectations for your current level and must immediately improve.
+  - Skill: your contributions are below expectations for your current level and must improve.
   - Values: exhibits some, lacks in some, deficient in some.

 Your **skill-based rating** is directly tied to outcomes and indicates how well you execute across the spectrum of core competencies in your role/level, over the review period.
 Your **values-based rating** indicates how well you exhibited our company values over the review period.
 Teammates, regardless of level, are expected to be leaders in our values.
 Those who demonstrate the most impact at Sourcegraph will not only regularly move the company forward through the work they complete, but will also do so in a way that exemplifies our values.